DerSach/crypto_project/README.md

 # crypto_project
-Create your own portfolio of crypto and see your current profit
+Create your own portfolio of crypto, see your current profit and keep track of your profit over time.

 ## **Prerequisite**